OfficeDev/office-js-docs-pr/docs/get-started/create-an-office-add-in-using-any-editor.md

 ## Create the default files for your add-in

-Before you develop an Office add-in, you should first create a folder for your project and run the generator from there.
+Before you develop an Office Add-in, you should first create a folder for your project and run the generator from there.
 The Yeoman generator runs in the directory where you want to scaffold the project.

 In the command prompt, move to the parent folder where you want to create your project.
 Then use the following commands create a new folder named  _myHelloWorldaddin_ and shift the current directory to it: